jchidley/jchidley.github.io/_drafts/2020-01-21-Arch-Linux-Installation.md

 timedatectl set-ntp true
 ```

+## Disk sizing and setup

+To get the block size of disks `blockdev --getsz /dev/sda`

+Smallest 2GB SD Card that I own: `3840000` 512 byte blocks

+To get progress of `sync` run `watch -d grep -e Dirty: -e Writeback: /proc/meminfo`

 setup disks - I use a single disk for the whole operating system and a 1GB partition at the beginning of the desk as the EFI partition.
 In my view, operating systems should be disposable, so the more self contained they are the better.
 Data, and  possibly user settings, should be very carefully looked after.
-I try to avoid using any swapfiles by installing lots of RAM in the first place.
+I try to avoid using any swapfiles by installing lots of RAM in the first place and building a minimal system.

 ```bash
 mount /dev/sda2 /mnt # substitute /dev/sda2 as needed